 “What is the best drill bur for windshield repair?”

 Now here is something to argue about.
 You can go a couple of different ways on this one.
 Many technicians stick to one all-purpose bur, and others take the fly fisherman’s approach, carrying several styles and use the one best suited for the situation.
 Let’s take a look at your choices.

 26030 Round Tipped Carbide Bur, previously known as the FG2 (hole size .039in) – The 26030 is popular with many technicians because the round head makes it less apt to skip or travel across the glass when you start drilling.
 The 26030 also drills a smaller hole, which is preferable to many technicians.
-Although not as durable as the Tapered Point Carbide Bur, the Round Tipped Carbide Bur still out performs most other burs on the market for most break types.
-It is not however recommended for stopping long cracks.
+Although not as durable as the Tapered Point Carbide Bur, the Round Tipped Carbide Bur still outperforms most other burs on the market for most break types.
+It is not, however, recommended for stopping long cracks.

-26065 Long Tapered Point Carbide Bur, previously known as the FG170L (hole size .039in) – The 26065 is great for the technician that desires the benefits of a tapered bur, but with a long narrow point that drills the same size hole as the 26030.
+26065 Long Tapered Point Carbide Bur, previously known as the FG170L (hole size .039in) – The 26065 is great for the technician who desires the benefits of a tapered bur, but with a long narrow point that drills the same size hole as the 26030.

 26050 Long Tapered Point Carbide Bur, previously known as the FG169L (hole size .031in) – The 26030 also features a long tapered point, but drills an even smaller hole.
-The Long Tapered Point Carbide Bur is a great bur for tiny breaks where a larger drill hole may be very apparent.
+The Long Tapered Point Carbide Bur is a great bur for tiny breaks.
+Especially where a larger drill hole may be very apparent.

-Delta Kits does not sell diamond burs as carbide burs are far superior in durability and cutting speed.
+Delta Kits does not sell diamond burs, as carbide burs are far superior in durability and cutting speed.
 Carbide burs are also much less expensive, although that is not our main consideration.